Questions we received from parents.

 A system based on graded tests has a too narrow developmental focus, sets the wrong incentives for children and schools, creates unnecessary administrative work, and blocks innovation in school curricula.

 Our guides are trained to observe each individual child in the classroom, identifying progress and struggles per area of development.
-All observations are recorded in an online system that is accessible to parents as well.
-Furthermore, children will host showcases and update their ever evolving skill-portfolios. -
+All observations are recorded in an online system that is accessible to parents as well. -

 No. There is nothing necessarily wrong with that.
 However, our focus is on purpose, development, performance, love for learning, character and merit.
 Yes, our system allows for a lot of freedom where the individual child has a leading role in their own development.
 But we also have clear rules, and we do not allow for slacking off.
-Yes, we start each day with a short group meditation session.
-But this is to leave the hustle and bustle of a busy morning commute behind and allow us to redirect our focus on our work of the day.
-Even though we use arts and crafts and play as tools to accomplish our quests, we do not have an extensive focus on arts and theatre.
+Even though we use arts and crafts and play as tools to accomplish some of our quests, we do not have an extensive focus on arts and theatre.

 -